hunter-teacher-cert/reg_assignments-SAYbaw/02_data/README.md

 writing a min/max algorithm and averaging the data.
-Other key java concepts like modularization and passing arrays as arguments are covered as are different versions of exception handling (since file manipulation must be done in Java with try/catch or other exception techniques.
+Other key java concepts like modularization and passing arrays as arguments are covered as are different versions of exception handling (since file manipulation must be done in Java with try/catch or other exception techniques).

 The source code is marked up with comments of the step by step process of how the lesson will be taught.
 I will repeat those comments here.